jobf/FNF-PeoteView/readme.md

 (AKA JF)

-: Helped me learn how peote-view works, fixed up miniaudio things so it actually works on cross-platform, wrote the sprite clipping sample for peote-view, and more.
+: Helped me learn how peote-view works, wrote the sprite clipping sample for peote-view, and more.

 - Semmi

 (AKA Semmis, maitag, or simply Sylvio Sell)

-: Wrote peote-view
+: Wrote peote-view, and wrote the `slices` shader sample for the sustain note.

 - DoggyDentures